All residents of Canadian County are eligible for a library card.

 How to Get a Library Card

-- For full library services, visit the library to fill out an application for a library card.
-Show proof of address: an I.D., bill, check, piece of mail, etc. that states the applicant’s name and current address.
+For full library services, fill out the above application and visit the library to verify residency.
+You can also fill out a paper application in person to get your card immediately.
+Accepted proof of address: valid I.D., bill, check, piece of mail, etc. that states the applicant’s name and current address.

 Children ages 15 and under must have a parent or guardian present to sign their library card.